How to use Manage to centralize WordPress site administration

 • Historical Data: View a timeline of past scans to see how site changes affect your performance over time.

-• Activity Log Tracking: Review a chronological list of every action performed through the Elementor Manage plugin for auditing purposes.
+• Activity Log Tracking: Review a chronological list of every action performed through the Manage plugin for auditing purposes.

-How does Elementor Manage help with WordPress Management?
+How does Manage help with WordPress Management?

 On this page